Helicopters, Whirlybirds – What am I talking about?

 The botanical name for them is Samara.
 However, there have been various nicknames for them, including Spinning Jennys, Wing-nuts, Whirlybirds and my favourite, Whirligigs.
 These are all inspired by the way they spiral through the air as they fall from the trees.

-I clearly remember my brother and I going to my grandparents and spending hours playing with these in their garden.
-We would drop them from as far as we could reach, watching them hover and twirl like helicopters to land delicately on the ground.
+I clearly remember my brother and me going to my grandparents and spending hours playing with them in their garden.
+We would drop them from as far as we could reach.
+Watching them hover and twirl like helicopters to land delicately on the ground.

 It is the same aerodynamics that keeps these seeds in the air that hummingbirds, bats and some insects use to hover.
-It is also these aerodynamics that allow them a better chance of being successful – they can travel further and into more space where they can then start germinating.
+It is also these aerodynamics that allows them a better chance of being successful.
+They can travel further and into more space where they can then start germinating.